-Sally Perkins identifies the positive health effects with the Paleo Diet.
+Sally Perkins identifies the positive health effects of the Paleo Diet.

-Earlier this year, the Telegraph reported on the growing concern of Britain's obesity crisis, with the latest figures stating than a quarter of the English population are obese.
-Paleo Britain, the UK's best source for all things paleo, states that 2015 saw a big increase in the number of people turning towards a paleo lifestyle although there is still room for improvement across the UK, with a greater focus needed on education about food and its effects on the body
+Earlier this year, the Telegraph reported on the growing concern of Britain's obesity crisis, with the latest figures stating that a quarter of the English population is obese.
+Paleo Britain, the UK's best source for all things paleo, stays that 2015 saw a significant increase in the number of people turning towards a paleo lifestyle.
+However, there is still room for improvement across the UK, with a greater focus needed on education about food and its effects on the body.

-There is a huge amount of choice available to us these days, a great deal of which is not essential to a healthy diet.
+There is a vast amount of choice available to us these days, a great deal of which is not essential to a healthy diet.
 One answer may lie in going back to where it all started, the stone age.
-Back before there was access to certain foods and processing options and when food came from natural, organic sources.
+Then there was access to certain foods and processing options and when the food came from natural, organic sources.
 Eating this way is still an option with the increasingly popular Paleo diet, spicing up the original caveman menu with plenty of delicious paleo diet recipes now available.

 Explaining the Paleo Diet

-As well as sugar being banned from the diet, dairy, grains and legumes are also not allowed.
-The reason grains and legumes are restricted from the diet because they are believed to contain sticky, sugar-binding proteins that wreak havoc on the gut.
+As well as sugar being banned from the diet, dairy, grains, and legumes are also not allowed.
+The reason grains and legumes are restricted from the diet is that they are believed to contain sticky, sugar-binding proteins that wreak havoc on the gut.

 The Health and Fitness Benefits

-Reducing your intake of processed food, full of bad quality fats, additives and excess salt is unsurprisingly, not great for your health.
+Reducing your intake of processed food, full of bad quality fats, additives, and excess salt is unsurprising, not great for your health.
 By replacing this with nutritious, natural food means that your calorie consumption is effortlessly reduced while the volume of food can remain the same.
-The increase in protein and fiber also leaves you feeling fuller, resulting in less desire to snack in between meals.
+The increase in protein and fibre also leaves you feeling fuller, resulting in less desire to snack in between meals.

-Increased amounts of protein, vegetables and healthy fats, which the Paleo diet promotes, is no bad thing.
-If approached properly by eating free range, grass fed meat, you can also benefit from its improved hormone profile and omega 3:6 ratio.
+Increased amounts of protein, vegetables, and healthy fats, which the Paleo diet promotes, are no bad thing.
+If appropriately approached by eating free-range, grass-fed meat, you can also benefit from its improved hormone profile and omega 3:6 ratio.
 The increased energy levels teamed with the higher amount of protein that the Paleo diet caters for creates a super foundation to build a fitness regime on.

 About the Author